Historic Places Panel

 Atam is:

-• a Member of the RICS (Royal Institution of Chartered Surveyors) Planning Policy Panel and Member Services Steering Group
+- a Member of the RICS (Royal Institution of Chartered Surveyors) Planning Policy Panel and the RICS Valuation Professional Group Panel

 Katie is a Director at Deloitte in the Real Assets Advisory team.
 Katie is a planner (Member of the Royal Town Planning Institute MRTPI) by training and focusses on large-scale regeneration and placemaking, as well as leading Deloitte’s heritage team.

-Katie is well versed in the commercial challenges of reusing historic buildings and the negotiations required, working on countless listed buildings in her career for all types of uses.
+Katie is well versed in the commercial challenges of reusing historic buildings and the negotiations required, working with numerous heritage assets in her career.
 She is also very experienced in the commercial and planning challenges around placemaking across large regeneration areas.

-Katie has a strong background in development management and strategic regeneration, particularly the development and implementation of Strategic Regeneration Frameworks.
+Katie has a strong background in development management and strategic regeneration, particularly the development and implementation of Regeneration Frameworks.
+She largely works for private sector clients.

 Katie’s experience includes:

-• advising the Co-operative Group on their non-trading portfolio across the country, and their 20-acre head office regeneration scheme, NOMA, Manchester
+- advising the Co-operative Group on their non-trading portfolio across the country, and their 20-acre head office regeneration scheme, NOMA, Manchester, which includes 10 listed buildings

-• working on residential and commercial sites in East Manchester, including in Ancoats Conservation Area.
+- working on residential and commercial sites in East Manchester, including in Ancoats Conservation Area.
 This work has included gaining consent for the UK’s first Mobility Hub, a key placemaking enabler of the next phase of residential development; and driving the planning strategy for delivering new public realm across a significant portion of the Conservation Area.
+She has just finished drafting a new regeneration framework for a 20-acre area – Holt Town.

 Katie is: